Encroachment Permits

 Click here for additional Forms & Documents

-Once Public Works receives the completed and signed permit application (currently a fillable pdf that can be found on this page) and all applicable documentation, the application submittal will be added to our permit que, which is then followed by an engineering review.
-Once that review process begins, our permit writers may contact the applicant for any additional documentation or if any questions arise during this initial review. *Please note that all encroachment applications must be signed, and application submittals do not guarantee an issued encroachment permit.
+Once Public Works receives the online ENC application and all applicable/ supporting documentation, the ENC application will be added to our permitting queue based on the order it was received.
+Once the eventual review process begins, our permit writers/ engineering staff may contact the applicant for any additional documentation or if questions arise during this initial review. *Please note that an encroachment application/ permit request does not guarantee an issued encroachment permit.

-Once the review stage has been completed, the encroachment permit will then be generated in our permitting system.
-Permits are typically reviewed and issued within 5 to 7 business days of receipt but may vary depending upon the complexity of the request, current staff workload or request for additional documentation.
+Once the review of the ENC application has been completed, the encroachment permit will then be generated in our permitting system.
+Permits are typically reviewed and issued within 5 to 7 business days of receipt but may vary depending upon the complexity of the request, current staff workload or request for additional documentation, etc.

-Once the permit is generated, the applicant will receive an email stating the encroachment permit is pending and ready for issuance.
+Once the permit is generated and is ready for issuance, the applicant will receive an email stating the encroachment permit is pending along with additional instructions, typically requesting payment.
 Instructions in the email will detail the necessary steps in order to obtain the ‘issued’ encroachment permit.
-This will include payment, payment options and how to schedule the required preconstruction meeting with our inspector.
-Once these items have been completed, the issued permit will then be sent via email to the applicant.
+This will include payment, payment options and how to schedule the required preconstruction meeting with our Public Works inspector.

 Payment Options